dotnet/runtime/docs/design/features/byreflike-generics.md

 ## Runtime impact

-Supporting ByRefLike type as Generic parameters will impact the following IL instructions.
+Supporting ByRefLike types as Generic parameters will impact the following IL instructions.

-Providing a ByRefLike type to the `box` instructions remains invalid and `InvalidProgramException` will be thrown when detected.
+Providing a ByRefLike type to the `box` instruction remains invalid and `InvalidProgramException` will be thrown when detected.

 The `constrained.callvirt` sequence is valid if a ByRefLike type is provided.
 A `NotSupportedException` will be thrown at the callsite, if the target resolves to a method implemented on `object` or a default interface method.

-Throws `TypeLoadException` when pass a ByRefLike type.
+Throws `TypeLoadException` when passed a ByRefLike type.
 - `stsfld` / `ldsfld` &ndash; Type fields of a ByRefLike parameter cannot be marked `static`.
 - `newarr` / `stelem` / `ldelem` / `ldelema` &ndash; Arrays are not able to contain ByRefLike types.
     - `newobj` &ndash; For multi-dimensional array construction.